 Mastery Challenge 2: Mapping and appraisal EU Clean Energy Package – Electricity Directive & Regulation

-Online live debate with Klaus-Dieter Borchardt (EU Commission): 13 June 12:00 CEST
+Online live debate with Klaus-Dieter Borchardt (DG ENER Deputy DG, European Commission)

 Leonardo Meeus is Professor and Partner at Vlerick Business School in Brussels where he directs the Energy Centre, and where he teaches strategy beyond markets.
 He is also a professor of the Florence School of Regulation at the European University Institute where he directs the online courses on the EU Clean Energy Package and the EU Electricity Network Codes.